Ask an Expert: What is “Ghostwriting”?

 TikTok is changing the way readers (especially YA readers) discover books and connect with authors.

-During the pandemic, more readers than ever took to TikTok to gush about, critique, and (yes) cry over their favorite reads – creating a demand that landed certain books back on the bestseller list in ways that surprised even the savviest of publishers and authors.
+More readers than ever took to TikTok to gush about, critique, and (yes) cry over their favorite reads during the pandemic – creating a demand that landed certain books back on the bestseller list in ways that surprised even the savviest of publishers and authors.

-Ask an Expert: A Conversation with Thomas Judd on audiobook narration and voice acting
+Ask an Expert: A conversation with audiobook narrator and voice actor Thomas Judd

 Ever wondered what it was like to be an audiobook narrator and voice actor?
 Today on the blog we’re sitting down with Thomas Judd, a talented vocal artist who has narrated over 180 audiobook titles, including books by George Orwell, Bernard Cornwell, James Patterson, David Mitchell, Georgette Heyer and Anton du Beke–as well as titles from our sister company Books Fluent like One Must Tell the Bees: Abraham Lincoln and the Final Education of Sherlock Holmes by J. Lawrence Matthews, where Judd’s performance was highly praised by critics and reviewers.
 Judd’s audio drama work includes Six Degrees of Assassination (Audible), 2000AD and The Noise (Penguin) and he’s done cmmercial voiceover work includes Fiat, Channel 4, The Times.